SaranshYadav/YOLO-SLD-Implementation/README.md

 # YOLO SLD Implementation(not official)

-I made this implementation based on the research paper - [YOLO-SLD: An Attention Mechanism-Improved YOLO for License Plate Detection](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10571945)
+As there was no publicly available implemenation of the research paper, I decided to make my own - [YOLO-SLD: An Attention Mechanism-Improved YOLO for License Plate Detection](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10571945)

 ## Installation